 ABSTRACT

 Fruit ripening is a combination of physiological, biochemical and molecular processes leading to changes in pigments, sugar content, acid content, flavor, aroma and texture.
 Since banana is a climacteric fruit, it is usually harvested at preclimacteric stage and for commercial purposes, artificially ripened.
-This study investigated the effect of calcium carbide (CaC2) and African bush mango on the ripening time, minerals, phytochemicals, proximate and vitamins content of Musa acuminata.
+This study investigated the effect of calcium carbide (CaC2) and African bush mango on the ripening time, nutritional and phytochemical contents of Musa acuminata.
 The experiment was designed into 4 groups (A, B, C and D), made up of eight (8) banana fingers of approximately the same size.
 The banana samples were kept in clean polyethylene bags and treated with different ripening agents to induce the ripening process.
 Group A was allowed to ripen naturally, group B was treated with African bush mango and groups C and D were treated with 5g and 15g of calcium carbide respectively.
 Results of the study showed that groups B, C and D ripened within 3 days, while group A the control, ripened on day 10.
-Moisture content, crude fibre and ash contents were higher in Musa acuminata treated with ripening agents.
+Moisture content, crude fibre and ash contents were higher in M. acuminata treated with ripening agents.
 Calcium carbide treated groups’ revealed high crude fibre content than witnessed with bush mango treated group.
-Protein content was also highest in group A, followed by group B, then groups C and D. Then for the minerals, Copper and manganese were only present in artificially ripened bananas, while phosphorus and magnesium were highest in naturally ripened banana and lowest in those treated with calcium carbide.
+Protein content was also highest in group A, followed by group B, then groups C and D. Copper and manganese were only present in artificially ripened bananas, while phosphorus and magnesium were highest in naturally ripened banana and lowest in those treated with calcium carbide.
 Calcium and potassium contents were higher in groups B, C and D than we witnessed in group A. The Vitamins (A, C, B1, B6) and phytochemical contents of Musa acuminata, decreased along the groups in this order A>B>C>D. The result of the study revealed that artificial ripening agents altered the nutrient and phytochemical contents of Musa acuminata.

-Keywords: Musa acuminata, Calcium carbide, Ripening, African Bush Mango, Climacteric
+Keywords: Musa acuminata, Calcium carbide, Artificial Ripening, African Bush Mango, Phytochemicals, Food safety

 INTRODUCTION

 Fruit ripening is a combination of physiological, biochemical and molecular processes leading to changes in pigments, sugar content, acid content, flavor, aroma and texture.
 In recent times, food safety concerns have been raised over the types of ripening agents.
 Some of them are reputed to leave residues of heavy metals (Nura et al., 2018).
 Although, the use of artificial ripening agents may give more acceptable color than naturally ripened fruits (Hakim et al., 2012), it may however be difficult to discern physical differences between artificially and naturally ripened fruits.
 Lack of easier and rapid methods for uniform ripening also stands as a major problem in developing countries.
-Though this practice reduces post-harvest losses of fruits, for example banana especially during transportation; it is often accompanied with induced ripening with artificial agents (ethylene glycol, kerosene, ether, calcium carbide, Irvingia gabonesis also known as African bush mango etc.) to meet consumers’ demands and other economic factors (Abhishek et al., 2016).
+Though this practice reduces post-harvest losses of fruits, for example banana especially during transportation; it is often accompanied with artificial ripening agents (ethylene glycol, kerosene, ether, calcium carbide, Irvingia gabonesis also known as African bush mango etc.) to meet consumers’ demands and other economic factors (Abhishek et al., 2016).
 These artificial ripening agents if used inappropriately are toxic and their consumption may cause health problems; such as skin disease, cancers, neurological disorders and organ failure (Krishna et al., 2017).

 Banana (Musa spp., Family Musaceae) is one of the most traded tropical fruits worldwide, recorded as the fourth largest food crop.
 In Africa, it is a very common and popular economic crop, which serves as a major source of income for more than 70 million people around the continent (FAO, 2019).
 Akinyemi et al., (2017) reported that in South-western Nigeria, the cultivation of Cavendish banana is practiced to a large extent and as a result, the fruits are extremely affordable and readily available all year round compared to other fruits.